eedenong/AmarisAugmenter/README.md

 ================================
 #### Introduction ####
-Simple script for augmenting images using methods from __imgaug__ library Supports the following augmentations:
+Simple script for augmenting images using methods from __imgaug__ library

+Supports single batch augmentation of images (for original image dataset augmentation), or multiple batch augmentation of images (to augment original images and their masks at the same time)

+Supports the following augmentations:
 * Horizontal and vertical flips
 * Crops